sadoprotocol/sado.space/public/blog/welcome.md

 ## Contacts

-Reach out on Twitter if you have any questions - @[sadoprotocol](https://twitter.com/sadoprotocol).
+Join us on [Discord](https://discord.gg/gf25RV5N) or reach out on Twitter if you have any questions - [@sadoprotocol](https://twitter.com/sadoprotocol).